 Here you get an overview of the course elements that can be used for knowledge testing.
 For some course elements there are separate pages or chapters here in the manual.

 OpenOlat provides various course elements for knowledge testing.
-The central course elements for this are the two course elements for OpenOlat tests and the two course elements for submission tasks.
+The central course elements for this are the three course elements for OpenOlat tests and the two course elements for submission tasks.
 But also the other elements such as portfolio task, assessments with and without evaluation grid (rubric) or the checklists offer a lot of potential for certain scenarios.

 Most course elements in the assessment category can also be given points if required and then will be given the "Highscore" configuration tab.
 With the allocation of points, further features such as the addition of points or the passing/failing of a course based on the assessments of different course elements can be added.
 A course element structure is used for this.

 Another configuration tab that is available for most assessment course elements (except for self-test and survey) is the tab "Reminder".
 Here, e-mails can be sent depending on the progress of the respective course element.
 For example, a mail can be sent if a task has not yet been worked on by a certain date.
 The possibilities are similar to those in the menu "Reminder" in the course administration for which you can find more information here.

 The OpenOlat questionnaire or the course element Survey can also be found in the assessment category.

 Course Element: Assessment

 The course element "Assessment" is suitable for evaluating services which are not explicitly submitted electronically, e.g. presence presentations or online websites.